johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 I will try to address particular topics and try to include the kinds of details that I didn't know before my first walking holiday.
 Here's the plan.
 Next step will be for me to fill this in.

+### My Experiences Walking in the UK

+What experience are these notes based on?
+By the standards of someone who has lived in Britain, perhaps not very much.
+I did some day walks during a car tour of Yorkshire in 1997.
+Based on a Rick Steve guide I stayed one night in Thwaite in North Yorkshire.
+I did a wonderful half-day walk almost to the top of the Great Shunner Fell.
+In Thwaite there was a finger post pointing to the Pennine Way, which goes through Thwaite, and the Coast to Coast Path which passes nearby through Keld.
+I was intrigued about what those referred to and did some research after I returned home.
+Based on some advice, I did the West Highland Way in 1998.
+I didn't return to England until 2007 when I walked the stretch of the South West Coast Path between Padstow and St. Ives.
+I had a marvelous trip, which included two days in Dartmoor and one day on the final stretch of the South Downs Way that follows the white cliffs along the English Channel into Eastbourne.
+Some foot problems kept me away for a couple of years, in 2011 I did a couple of days along Hadrian's Wall and in 2012 some walks on the Pembrokeshire Coast Path in Wales.
+That went so well that I really caught the walking bug.
+I did most of the Coast to Coast Path in 2012.
+In 2012 and 2013 I did the Pennine Way, broken into two trips.
+In 2015 I did the South West Coast Path from the start in Minehead to my earlier start in Padstow.
+And in 2019 I did the Two Moors Way (with bits of Dartmoor and Exmoor in Devon) and the Cleveland Way in Yorkshire.

 ### Topics